 Choose a major, or consider a major/minor pairing

 Look for degree programs in the mathematical sciences and academic disciplines that require mathematical and computational skills, such as engineering disciplines, applied and natural mathematical sciences, life science related fields, public health sciences, computer and information sciences, statistical sciences, financial mathematics, earth sciences, and physical sciences.
 Pairing math with any of these field can be a powerful combination.

 Use your university’s resources

-Explore internships, summer jobs, and work-study
+Explore internships, summer jobs, industrial research opportunities, and work-study

 Build a network of contacts

 Join a professional organization, for example SIAM.
 Attend conferences, and meetings to connect with other individuals in your field.
 Volunteer for committees or community service opportunities.